-- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing income and/or increasing losses may indicate that current revenues are not supporting current expenses. - The rating is inconclusive due to an inconsistent trend over the past three years.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing income and/or increasing losses may indicate that current revenues are not supporting current expenses. - The rating is favorable due to an increase in operating income for the past two years.
 In 2016 and 2017, the Utility Fund focused on cutting and capping dormant gas lines older than five years resulting in a decrease in operating income.
-The indicator moved in a favorable position in 2018 due to a decrease in expense related to the cut and cap multi-year project as well as an increase in the Utility Fund's 2018 infrastructure cost recovery revenue.
+The indicator moved in a favorable position in 2018 once the project was completed.